rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/scaredtucker.png)
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/replacement.png)

-Do you miss your nightly dose of hyperbolic and conspiratorial raving from Tucker Carlson on Fox News?
-Well, what if I were to tell you that the excerpt above of Tucker ranting about his infamous "replacement theory" was actually not an excerpt at all, but Chat-GPT imitating Mr. Carlson based on his own monologues?
-That's right, with a little modern magic we can actually create a realistic Tucker Carlson bot that will rant and rave about all of the hot-button topics of the day, just like the good 'ol times!

-Joking aside, the angry Tucker Carlson bot created below vividly highlights just how extreme Carlson's rhetoric can be by taking moments of extreme rhetoric about any topic sprinkled throughout his moonologues and condensing them into a short paragraph.
-It also demonstrates how we are entering into a dangerous new world of advanced bots adept at imitating and magnifying extremist views that bad actors will be able to cheaply create and unleash onto the world's social media sites, forums, and comment sections (as if things weren't toxic enough already).
+The excerpt above of Tucker Carlson ranting about his infamous "replacement theory" is actually not an excerpt at all, but Chat-GPT imitating Carlson based on his own monologues.
+The "angry Tucker Carlson bot" created below is made just by providing context to Chat-GPT from Carlson's monologues about a particular topic and asking Chat-GPT to imitate the angriest examples.
+It vividly highlights just how extreme Carlson's rhetoric can be by condensing the "angriest" examples of rhetoric sprinkled throughout his monologues and condensing them into a short paragraph.
+It also demonstrates how large language models (LLMs) will usher us into a dangerous new world of advanced bots adept at imitating and magnifying extremist views that bad actors can cheaply create and unleash onto the world's social media sites, forums, and comment sections (as if things weren't toxic enough already).

 I will take you step by step through the process of how I built the angry Tucker bot.
 You can follow along and run all the code yourself using [the Jupyter Notebook version of this post.](https://github.com/rileyschenck/tuckercarlson/blob/main/tucker_generator.ipynb)